Konubinix' opinionated web of thoughts

 The reader’s flow is sacred

-The reader should glide through the prose uninterrupted, glancing at a footnote whenever they want to verify a claim against its source.
+The reader should glide through the prose uninterrupted, clicking through to a claim’s source node whenever they want to verify it against the original.
 Everything else — detours, meta-commentary, secondary justifications — is noise and must be removed.
 If something is valuable but breaks the flow — a side comparison, a self-contained derivation whose result the argument will consume — move it to its own note and link to it from the main chain at the moment its result is used.

 Brevity serves flow.
 The longer a sentence, the more its message dilutes — attention is narrow, and a convoluted clause already costs a glance back.
 Where a bulleted breakdown carries the idea more directly than a paragraph, prefer it.

-Put a lot of links — to other notes, to the canonical source URL of a cited text, to the matching footnote.
+Put a lot of links — to the canonical source URL of a cited text, to the matching map node.
 If the reader wants to follow a concept referred to and described somewhere else, they must be able to simply click and go there.

 Off-topic is exclusion, not appendix